 The house was renamed the Bridge Theatre with a reopening October 30, 1993 under different management.

-A February 1994 ad for "Drunken Master II" and "Executioners."
+A February 1994 ad for "Drunken Master II" with Jackie Chan and "Executioners."
 Thanks to Jeff Briggs for sharing this from his collection.
 He notes that the co-feature, "Executioners," stars Michelle Yeoh, Maggie Cheung, and Anita Mui.
 It had played at the top of a bill at the Bridge in November 1993.

 On his Bijou Memories page for this theatre Ron Strong notes that the theatre continued to run Golden Harvest releases until they lost that contract in 1994 and those releases began to be booked at the new Kuo Hwa twin.